 While I would normally follow Tim Gunn’s advice on almost anything to do with fashion and related topics, I’ll have to politely disagree with the distinguished designer and fashion consultant.
 I almost always wear an undershirt under button down shirts and even some collared pullovers.
 I’ve done this ever since I was a teen because my mother had always insisted wearing an undershirt protects the dress shirt from underarm stains and absorbs sweat—giving the dress shirt a bit more longevity.
 Also, and more importantly, I’ve also always worn an undershirt under a button down because it was part of the regulation “charlie” uniform, pictured above, when I was in the Marine Corps.

 The only exception I have regarding wearing an undershirt under a button down is when I’m wearing a summertime linen shirt that is intended to keep one cool in the warm weather.
 Though I often pair an undershirt with a linen button down in the spring and autumn seasons for added warmth.
-I’ll also wear socks and sandals in these same seasons, much to my wife’s horror; but that’s another story.
+I’ll also wear socks and sandals in these same seasons, much to Amy’s horror; but that’s another story.